stappersg/vBook/src/index.md

 It is a more efficient, more secure and more ergonomic product than the competition.
 It is up to 10 times faster than its competitors and significantly reduces the need for IT resources.

 It is developed in Rust.
-Compared to solutions developed in other programming languages (usually C or C++), Rust provide a memory safety model, guaranteeing the absence of segmentation errors and race conditions.
+Compared to solutions developed in other programming languages (usually C or C++), Rust provide a memory safety model, guaranteeing no segmentation fault or race conditions.
 It is the latest generation language best suited to system programming, network services and embedded systems.

 Its development goes through a full cycle of testing.
 Static and dynamic tests allow more comprehensive coverage of safety tests, one covering faults of the other and vice versa (static view and runtime view).